Battle of Saint-Charles: Patriotes

 The Patriotes were organized into civil and military wings.
 The military wing was commanded by Thomas Storrow Brown, a failed merchant from Montreal.
 The civil wing was organized into six sections, each representing a district and each of which could be armed as a battalion in the event of war.
-The Patriotes had two headquarters, one in Saint-Denis and the other in Saint-Charles.
+The Patriotes had two headquarters in the Richelieu valley, one in Saint-Denis and the other in Saint-Charles.
 The key to the defence of Saint-Charles was a brick manor house owned by the seigneur Pierre Dominique Debartzch, which was seized on 19 November.
 Debartzch and his family had been taken prisoner by the Patriotes who had seized the seigneury and sent the family on to Quebec City.
 The Patriotes, commanded by Brown at Saint-Charles, turned the house into a barracks and a guardhouse holding prisoners of the Patriotes.
 Around the house, the Patriotes constructed earthen breastworks made up of logs and branches covered in frozen mud and turned the area into a fortified camp.
 The rampart wall stretched from the river on the western flank of Saint-Charles in towards the main road, with the manor house on its eastern flank.
 Neither the manor house or the breastwork supported each other.
 Brown smashed bridges and felled trees along the road south.
 Saint-Charles became the centre of Patriote resistance, with hundreds flocking to the site.
 Brown however, only had about 50 rifles to hand out to the volunteers.
 Brown's total force was roughly 200–250 men within the camp or on picket duty.